stormasm/spanish/log/log26.md

 ---

+- iba a comer - I was going to eat

+---

 - [soltar](https://www.spanishdict.com/conjugate/soltar) - to let go of, to loosen
 - Suelta la cometa y vente a cenar - Let go of the kite and come in for dinner.
 - ¿Por qué no puedo soltar la vida?